 Co-founder & Director

 A former National Netball player for Singapore, Ting’s unique background led her to contemplate the possibility of using sports as a medium to make a greater impact on society through her work with TCRP.
-Ting currently serves as a Council Member at the Singapore Institute of International Affairs (SIIA), & is a frequent contributor and moderator at forums, roundtables and discussions with global participants for organizations such as UN Women, Philanthropy in Asia, and the National Volunteer and Philanthropy Centre.
+Ting currently serves as a Council Member at the Singapore Institute of International Affairs (SIIA), and is a frequent contributor and moderator at forums, roundtables and discussions with global participants for organizations such as UN Women, Philanthropy in Asia, and the National Volunteer and Philanthropy Centre.
 Trained as a broadcast journalist and news producer with Channel NewsAsia, Ting holds a B.A. degree in Psychology.

 Co-founder & Director